Everything About Insignia TV Closed Caption Won’t Turn Off

 Reporting Non-Compliant Closed Captioning

 In the event that you discover a piece of content or program that does not offer the necessary closed captioning, you are entitled to notify the regulatory authorities; in this case, the FCC.
 Providers should ensure that any form of noncompliance in captioning will be dealt with so that all video content is made available.
+The FCC has established a streamlined process for viewers to report issues, making it easier for consumers to help enforce accessibility laws.

 FAQs on Insignia TV Captions